wp-plugins/csv-to-webpage-plugin/readme.txt

 * Fixed Documentation Error - step 5
 = 2.0 =
 Added uploading option
+= 3.0 =
+Changed the file structure

 == Upgrade Notice ==

+= 3.0 =
+Changed the file structure

 = 2.0 =
 Can upload the files from the wordpress admin section